BlackPythonDevs/blackpythondevs.com/_posts/2024-01-12-black-python-devs-is-sponsoring-pytexas.md

 ---
-title: "Black Python Devs is Sponsoring PyTexas"
+author: Jay Miller
 date: 2024-01-12
-author: Jay Miller
+description: Get ready for PyTexas!
+Join us as we sponsor this year's regional Python conference in Austin, TX.
+Learn, network, and share your knowledge with others - plus snag a free ticket through our community sponsorship!
 lang: en
 layout: post
+title: Black Python Devs is Sponsoring PyTexas
 ---

 We've got some fantastic updates to share about our upcoming involvement with PyTexas!
 We're thrilled to announce that we are a community sponsor for PyTexas!